-London and Madrid both offer public transit to get you around.
+London and Madrid both offer amazing public transit to get you around.

 The thorough and effecient public transit system of London can take you anywhere.
 From the iconic double decker buses to the Tube, there are plenty of options throughout the city.